Racing terrifies me.

 In truth, as well, there are no limits. only the ones we impose upon ourselves.
 I mean, realistically of course there are limits that exist but we cannot know them until we test ourselves to the fullest of our capabilities.

-I have a race this weekend and I’m nervous, as always.
+I have a race coming up and I’m nervous, as always.
 But I know, finally, that this means I’m ready.
 This means I care about the result, which will make it easier to remember, when it hurts, that I signed up for this, I wanted this.
 As Olympian Alexi Pappas writes, it is wise to acknowledge your goals “so that when you accomplish them you’ll know you were brave enough to want them.”
 I think, too, that holding your love of the sport in mind when you compete holds enormous value.

 Competition is not something to be truly afraid of.
 Allowing yourself to get too nervous is to give your fears confirmation, when in truth your fears tell lies and the truth is that you are here and ready for this.
 That you are doing this because you wanted it enough to work towards it.